Update: ‘CR-V retains title of the best-selling Honda’ section updated.

-On the powertrain front, Honda will likely upgrade the third-gen two-motor hybrid system for improved fuel economy and performance.
-In the 2021 CR-V Hybrid, the powertrain clubs a 2.0-liter i-VTEC engine with two motors with flat wire technology for a total power of 212 hp.
+On the powertrain front, Honda should upgrade the third-gen two-motor hybrid system for improved fuel economy and performance.
+In the current CR-V Hybrid, the powertrain clubs a 2.0-liter i-VTEC engine with two motors with flat wire technology for a total power of 212 hp.
 One is a 181 hp generator/starter motor, and the other a propulsion motor.
 The vehicle operates the majority of the time as a series hybrid.
 The propulsion motor drives the wheels while the engine generates electricity for the traction battery and/or the propulsion motor.
 The system can switch to parallel hybrid operation when it sees the need for more power.

 Price & Release Date